-- The Employer shall establish a geohazard assessment team and mandate; - 2.
-The team shall identify the presence of geohazards within the contract area and/or nearby vicinities, thru the inventory of landslides, flooding, and rock fall prone areas; - 3.
-The Employer shall initiate mitigating engineering and administrative measures and formulate emergency/contingency plans; - 4.
-The team shall meet annually or as the need arises;

-- 5. All Workers and the communities shall be properly informed of the major geohazards, thru posting of illustrations in the form of schematics (e.g., maps, posters, signages and drawings) in public places; and - 6.
+- a.
+The Employer shall establish a geohazard assessment team and mandate; - b.
+The team shall identify the presence of geohazards within the contract area and/or nearby vicinities, thru the inventory of landslides, flooding, and rock fall prone areas; - c.
+The Employer shall initiate mitigating engineering and administrative measures and formulate emergency/contingency plans; - d.
+The team shall meet annually or as the need arises; - e.
+All Workers and the communities shall be properly informed of the major geohazards, thru posting of illustrations in the form of schematics (i.e., maps, posters, signages and drawings) in public places; and - f.
 In the occurrence of geohazard events such as landslides, earthquakes and flooding, the Disaster Emergency Preparedness/Contingency Plan and Response Team shall be deployed to the concerned area.